Skip to main content

 • Engaging with (and retaining!) your current clients

 Lean into market research and trends to start.
-But then, dig in deeper.
-Talk to or survey your current customers, and create "buyer personas" to guide your marketing spends.
+Then, dig in deeper.
+Talk to or survey your current customers, and create "buyer personas."

 Broad strokes, there are percentage ranges for marketing budgets.
-These are the oft-cited guidelines from the Small Business Association:
+According to the Small Business Association:

 • Small businesses should spend 7-8% of their revenue on marketing